marcelMaier/node-red-contrib-pdfmake/README.md

+Fork of the original package with better error handling

 # node-red-contrib-pdfmake
 This node is a simple wrapper around pdfmake, a JSON based solution to create PDFs from a given document definition.